tarekw/react-messages/README.md

 Do not modify `data.js` to achieve these tasks, and do not worry about the styling.
 Code addition should be unit tested.

-1. Render the list of messages from the redux store
+1. Render the list of messages from the redux store :heavy_check_mark:

-2. Display the user's email when you hover over the message (using javascript).
+2. Display the user's email when you hover over the message (using javascript). :heavy_check_mark:

-3. Display the avatar of the user next to the message
+3. Display the avatar of the user next to the message :heavy_check_mark:

-4. Display and format the timestamp of the message to be human readable
+4. Display and format the timestamp of the message to be human readable :heavy_check_mark:

-5. Sort the messages by time
+5. Sort the messages by time :heavy_check_mark:

-## Submission

-Please upload your solution to your github account as a public repository, and send the URL to us.